-Minimum width requirements for new street construction are listed in Table 30-K; however, every effort should be made to upgrade existing streets to bring them to the current District standard as much as practical.
-(DEM-30.11.2)
+Minimum width requirements for new local/residential street construction are listed in the following table; however, every effort should be made to upgrade existing streets to bring them to the current District standard as much as practical (DEM 30.10.1).

-Crosswalks shall be 10 feet wide on local streets, 15 feet wide on collector streets, and 20 feet wide on major arterials, unless otherwise noted.
-(DEM-43.3.1)
+Crosswalks shall be 10 feet wide on local streets, 15 feet wide on collector streets, and 20 feet wide on major arterials, unless otherwise noted (DEM 44.7).